ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

-Stay logged in to your two terminal sessions and leave your Hyperledger Fabric network and all the chaincode Docker containers up and running- you will use what you created here in the next lab where you will install a front-end application offering a browser-based UI from which you will interact with the marbles chaincode that you have installed in this lab.
+Stay logged in to your two terminal sessions and leave your Hyperledger Fabric network and all the chaincode Docker containers up and running- you will use what you created here in the Part 2 of the lab where you will install a front-end application offering a browser-based UI from which you will interact with the marbles chaincode that you have installed in here in Part 1.